ItsGamerik/ItsGamerik/README.md

-# Oi, my name is gamerik
+# Oi, my name is Erik

 ### i try to make stuff